Mercedes and the Waning Moon: Light novel

-The series is written by Firehead, who originally posted it as a web novel on the online service Shōsetsuka ni Narō from October 1, 2018 to November 6, 2022.
+The series is written by Firehead, who originally posted it as a web novel on the online service Shōsetsuka ni Narō from October 1, 2018, to November 6, 2022.
 It was later acquired for publication by TO Books, which began publishing it as a light novel on May 10, 2021.
-Four volumes have released as of August 2025.
+Five volumes have released as of July 2026.
 The series is licensed in English by J-Novel Club.